Texts at B1 level? Preferably Directly Clear!

-Written by: Marina de Horn (final editor Products and Services Catalog Felix)
+Written by: Marina de Horn (editor-in-chief of the Felix Products and Services Catalog)

 We want clear texts.
 On our website, in our letters.
 Texts that our readers understand immediately.
 Texts that are immediately clear.
-As far as I'm concerned, language level B1 is not (any longer) the answer.
-Sure: it's a good guideline.
-But a text that scores perfectly at B1 is not necessarily immediately clear.
-And isn't that what we want?
+As far as I'm concerned, language level B1 is no longer the be-all and end-all.
+Sure, it's a good guideline.
+But a text that scores perfectly on B1 is not necessarily immediately clear.
+And that's what we want, isn't it?

 Marina de Horn

 • You want to go on vacation abroad.
-And that apparently requires such an expensive passport.
-Then when you apply for that, you just simply want to know the steps on how to do it right?
+And apparently, you need an expensive passport for that.
+When you apply for one, you simply want to know the steps involved, right?

-• When you get a letter about municipal taxes, you just want to know where you stand, don't you?
+• When you receive a letter about municipal taxes, you just want to know where you stand, right?

-• And so with: rent increases, volunteer allowances, benefits, work in your street, elections, grant applications, to build out or not to build out, and so on and so forth.
+• The same applies to: rent increases, volunteer allowances, benefits, work on your street, elections, subsidy applications, whether or not to build an extension, and so on and so forth.

-Direct Clear language is not a distant concept.
-Language is a big part of life for everyone.
-So let's especially not make it complicated.
-And not bog us down with "if the text is B1 level, then it's good.
+Clear language is not something that is far removed from everyday life.
+Language is a big part of everyone's life.
+So let's not make it complicated.
+And let's not get stuck with the idea that 'if the text is at B1 level, then it's fine'.
 Because that's not always the case.

 It is a craft

-Direct clear writing is a craft.
-It's a matter of doing a lot of flying hours.
-Not of taking a one-time back-room workshop or a single online training course.
-No Jip and Janneke language.
-No disjointed simple sentences.
+Writing clearly and concisely is a skill.
+It's a matter of putting in the hours.
+It's not something you can learn from a one-off afternoon workshop or a single online training course.
+No jargon.
+No disjointed, simplistic sentences.
 Not necessarily a high B1 score.

 The trick is to get to the heart of your message quickly.
-Be immediately clear.
-Omit redundancy (yes, even the legal reasoning: banish it to the appendix).
-By being directly clear, you also avoid the necessary operating costs: Because less aftercare, fewer calls to the KCC and thus less burden on your back office.
+To be clear and concise.
+Leave out anything superfluous (yes, even that legal basis: banish it to the appendix).
+By being immediately clear, you also avoid unnecessary operating costs: less aftercare, fewer calls to the KCC, and therefore less strain on your back office.

-1. Always keep the reader/receiver of your message in mind.
-Step into the other person's shoes.
-Look from that perspective.
+1. Always keep the reader/recipient of your message in mind.
+Put yourself in the other person's shoes.
+Look at things from that perspective.

-2. The 4-eye principle.
-Have your colleague read along and ask if they understand what it says
+2. The four-eyes principle.
+Have your colleague read it and ask if they understand what it says.

 3. Test your message with the target audience.

-We'd love to help.
-At Shift2, we advise local governments on how to continue to strive for accessibility for your online services.
-Wondering how?
-Then feel free to get in touch.
-We'd love to tell you more about it.
+We are happy to help.
+At Shift2, we advise local authorities on how to continue striving for accessibility in their online services.
+Would you like to know more?
+Feel free to contact us.
+We will be happy to tell you more.

 Recent articles